What does separation of church and state mean… and more

 The Colson Center has developed a great page to help Christians respond to questions often asked in order to dismiss our views.
 Topics range from politics to economics to gender.
-Please go to their website -What Would You Say? to see all they have to offer.
+Please go to their website -What Would You Say? to see all they have to offer on government and other issues.

 What Would You Say?